Frequently Asked Questions

 What products and services does Spinach AI offer?

-Spinach AI offers an AI Meeting Assistant that runs meetings, summarizes conversations, and automates post-meeting tasks.
-It provides automated note-taking, workflow optimization (such as sprint plans and PRD generation), AI-powered insights, and tailored solutions for different roles including product managers, sales, engineering, marketing, HR, and more.
-See all offerings.
+Spinach AI offers an AI Meeting Assistant, automated note-taking, workflow optimization, AI-powered insights, seamless integrations with tools like Zoom, Slack, Jira, and Salesforce, and tailored solutions for different roles including product managers, sales, engineering, and more (source).

 Does Spinach AI offer an API?

-Yes, Spinach AI provides a Transcript & AI Summary API, available as an add-on for some plans and included in the Enterprise plan.
-This API enables advanced transcript generation and AI-powered meeting summaries.
-Learn more about API access.
+Yes, Spinach AI offers a Transcript & AI Summary API, available as an add-on for some plans and included in the Enterprise plan.
+It provides advanced capabilities for generating and managing transcripts and AI-generated summaries (source).

 What integrations does Spinach AI support?